ITV plc: Children's television blocks

-ITV plc runs children's programming through children's television blocks.
-First is the long running children's block CITV (formerly known as Children's ITV) that launched 3 January 1983 on ITV.
-Currently the block is broadcast on ITV2 after being moved 2 September 2023, the morning after the closure of the CITV Channel.
-It is currently being broadcasts between 5am and 9am every day.
+ITV plc ran children's programming through children's television blocks.
+First was the long running children's block CITV (formerly known as Children's ITV) that launched 3 January 1983 on ITV, being moved to ITV2 on 2 September 2023, the morning after the closure of the CITV Channel.
+It was broadcast between 5am and 9am every day.
+In April 2026, the CITV block was wound down in favour of an ITVX vertical.

 The second is the dedicated preschool block, LittleBe that launched on 3 September 2018, and ended on 31 May 2024.
 It was broadcast between 9am and 12am every day on ITVBe.
 The launch of this block was to be a replacement for its predecessor called Mini CITV, originally launched 7 January 2014 on the CITV Channel.
 Mini CITV ended 7 January 2014 when the CITV Channel removed all preschool programming from both its weekday and weekend schedules with the exception of Sooty.